Valps/gta2-gmp-rotator/README.md

 # gta2-gmp-rotator
 Rotate an uncompressed GTA2 map by 90°, 180° or 270° clockwise.

+In the future, after understanding how maps are compressed and uncompressed, I can make it rotate compressed maps.

 ##  How to use

 - Requires python 3.X.X